harness/developer-hub/tutorials/platform/secrets-management.md

 1. Create the **GCP Connector**.

-- Copy the contents of [gcp-kms-connector.yaml](https://github.com/harness-community/harnesscd-example-apps/blob/master/harness-platform/secrets/gcp-kms-connector.yaml).
+2. Copy the contents of [gcp-kms-connector.yaml](https://github.com/harness-community/harnesscd-example-apps/blob/master/harness-platform/secrets/gcp-kms-connector.yaml).
-- In your Harness project in the Harness Manager, under **Project Setup**, select **Connectors**.
+3. In your Harness project in the Harness Manager, under **Project Setup**, select **Connectors**.
-- Select **Create via YAML Builder** and paste the copied YAML.
+4. Select **Create via YAML Builder** and paste the copied YAML.
-- Replace `GCP PROJECT ID` with your GCP project name.
+5. Replace `GCP PROJECT ID` with your GCP project name.
-- Replace `GCP Region` with your GCP Region.
+6. Replace `GCP Region` with your GCP Region.
-- Replace `GCP KeyRing` with your GCP KeyRing.
+7. Replace `GCP KeyRing` with your GCP KeyRing.
-- Replace `GCP KeyName` with your GCP KeyName.
+8. Replace `GCP KeyName` with your GCP KeyName.

    You can refer [Obtain Google Cloud Symmertic Key](https://developer.harness.io/docs/platform/Secrets/Secrets-Management/add-google-kms-secrets-manager#obtain-google-cloud-symmetric-key) to get more information on the above parameters.

-- Select **Save Changes**, and verify that the new connector named **gcp-kms-connector** is successfully created.
+9. Select **Save Changes**, and verify that the new connector named **gcp-kms-connector** is successfully created.
-- Finally, select **Connection Test** under **Connectivity Status** to verify the connection is successful.
+10. Select **Connection Test** under **Connectivity Status** to verify the connection is successful.

-:::info
+:::info note
 If you are NOT using the default organization and project, make sure to change the `orgIdentifier` and `projectIdentifier` in the `gcp-kms-connector.yaml` file.
 :::